KamiTopalyan/AutoClicker/README.md

 1. Simply download the latest release from the releases tab and unzip it in a folder.

-2. Find the installer.bat and run it
+2. Open cmd on the unziped folder and run pip3 install -r requirements.txt

 3. Run the main.py file and thats all!